x0BeeSting/beesting/README.md

 ### sudo go build -o beesting beesting.go
 ### sudo cp beesting /usr/local/bin/
 ### sudo chmod +x /usr/local/bin/beesting
+### But if you want to run this tool properly you need install all other tools.
+What tools need to install?
+That's so of them, that's why just run install.sh file which will be install all of other tools.

 Now ready to go run as like other tool from any directory.